 You can use the following process to debug the system in software emulation for

-as well as displaying the source files for code stepping.
+be used, as well as visual of the files for code stepping.

-- As described in Running Emulation on Data Center Accelerator Cards, set the XCL_EMULATION_MODE to
+- As described in Running Emulation on an Embedded Processor Platform,

 Launching the host application also launches

-gdbin a separate terminal to let you debug the PL kernels in the .xclbin.
+gdbin a separate terminal to let you debug the PL and AI Engine kernels in the .xclbin.
 In

-gdb, you can perform all the typical activities to set up your debug environment, such as breakpoint insertion for PL kernels, and step or continue commands to walk through the code.
+gdb, you can perform all the typical activities to set up your debug environment, such as breakpoint insertion for PL and AI Engine kernels, and step or continue commands to walk through the code.